Daniel J. Frey

 The Republican Party and conservative America believe that it is in a fight to its death.

-They will not listen to reason because they are in a struggle with what they believe is true.
+They will not listen to reason because they are embroiled in a struggle with what they believe to be true.

-I've said it before, have you ever tried to take a bone away from a jealous dog?
+I've said it before, have you ever tried to take a bone away from a hungry dog?

-These conservatives will bite your hand, they will claw your face, they will rip out your life apart to protect what they believe has been given to them by God.
+These conservatives will bite your hand, they will claw your face, and they will rip your life apart to protect what they believe has been given to them by God.

 Their rightful place as stewards of this country.